Function spaces for decoupling: Preliminaries

 \subsection{Fourier integral operators}

 Here we collect some background on Fourier integral operators.
 We refer to \cite{Hormander09,Duistermaat11} for the general theory of Fourier integral operators and the associated notions from symplectic geometry.
-On the other hand, in this article we will mostly work with concrete oscillatory integral representations for such operators, and this subsection contains the relevant definitions.
+On the other hand, in this article we will mostly work with concrete oscillatory integral representations for such operators, and in this subsection one can find the relevant definitions.